nrdvana/userp/doc/protocol.md

 Symbols in Userp are Unicode strings with some character restrictions which act much like the symbols in Ruby or the `String.intern()` of Java.
 These are meant to represent concepts with no particular integer value.
-Symbols are written into the symbol table, and then any time they are used in the data they are encoded as a small integer.
+Symbols are written into the symbol table, and then any time they are used in the data they are encoded as a small integer which may vary by context of the data block.
+This is what sets them apart from "named integers" (above) which always have the same integer value, and where the symbol is merely convenience to help select or diagnose the integer.

 ### Choice